 - In the Add ArcGIS Server window, choose Publish GIS Services.
 Click Next.

-- For the Server URL, type the URL of the ArcGIS Server site you want to connect to.
-The URL will be in the format http://gisserver.domain.com:6080/arcgis.
+- For the Server URL, type the URL of the ArcGIS Server site to which you want to connect.
+The URL will be in the format http://gisserver.domain.com:6443/arcgis.

 - From the Server Type drop-down list, choose ArcGIS Server.